What is jumper’s knee?

 Commonly, patellar tendinitis causes pain at the site of tendon swelling right below the knee.
 Usually, tendon pain worsens with high-intensity running or jumping.
 After sport, pain right under the knee usually settles after 1-2 days.
 Also, pain can occur with sitting or driving.
 The tendon is usually swollen and tender to the touch.

 Usually, a simple ultrasound confirms tendon thickening right below the knee.
 In addition, blood vessels often grow in the tendon.
 We think these blood vessels are a source of pain.
-Often, MRI is useful to rule out other causes of knee pain, such as kneecap arthritis, fat pad impingement, or kneecap arthritis.
+Often, MRI is useful to rule out other causes of knee pain, such as kneecap arthritis, fat pad impingement, or patellofemoral arthritis.

 jumpers knee on ultrasound